oyeludeelijah/Weather-app/README.md

 ### What I learned

-**The hard way:**
+**Things Cursor and I figured out together:**
 - If you keep converting temperature values back and forth between Celsius and Fahrenheit by reading them from the DOM, you'll end up with numbers that make absolutely no sense.
 Solution?
 Keep a "canonical state" in metric and convert on render.
-Mind = blown. 🤯
+Cursor explained this to me three times before it clicked. 🤯

 - `AbortController` is a lifesaver when users type faster than your API can respond.
 Without it, you get a beautiful race condition where "New York" shows weather for "New" instead.
-Ask me how I know.
+I discovered this bug, Cursor fixed it, and we both pretended it never happened.

 - ARIA roles aren't just fancy attributes to make your HTML look smart.
 Turns out screen reader users actually need them!
-Who knew?
-(Everyone.
-Everyone knew.
-I learned this the hard way.)
+I asked Cursor to "make it accessible" and it taught me a whole masterclass on WAI-ARIA patterns.
+Best.
+Pair.
+Programming.
+Partner.

 - Weather codes from Open-Meteo are just numbers (like 0, 45, 95).
 Mapping those to actual icons?
-That's where the real detective work began.
-Pro tip: 95 = thunderstorm, not a sunny day. ⛈️
+That's where Cursor pulled out the weather code documentation faster than I could Google it.
+Pro tip we learned: 95 = thunderstorm, not a sunny day. ⛈️

+**Real talk:** Pair programming with AI is wild.
+It's like having a senior dev who never gets tired, never judges your silly questions, and is always down to refactor at 3 AM.
+10/10 would recommend.

 ```js
 // This tiny function saved me from so much pain: